U of M Transitway: History

-Current use

-There were a large number of crashes in the early years of the transitway.
-It was determined that many intersections along the route did not have good visibility, so that led to a project in the late 1990s to add magnetic loops and Autoscope devices to detect buses and bicycles.
-These systems activate lighted stop signs to grab the attention of motorists approaching on cross streets.

-During the Minnesota State Fair (late August through Labor Day each year), Metro Transit along with other area bus companies use parts of the transitway as a fast way to get to Como Avenue via 280 to Energy Park Drive, creating a seamless park and ride system from across the metro.
-The transitway also sees usage by non-University buses in other parts of the year.
-As of 2009, the Minnesota Valley Transit Authority uses the transitway to bring buses to a parking lot across from the State Fairgrounds which is used as a layover point.

-2008 modification

 The western end of the transitway was cut back about 1/4 mi in 2008 in order to make way for the new TCF Bank Stadium.
 Previously, it had run all the way to Oak Street in front of Mariucci Arena.
 This process also removed two stops on the western end of the transitway where there had previously been parking lots.
 Northbound Campus Connectors loop north around the stadium on 6th Street and Oak Street, while southbound buses use Oak Street to University Avenue before turning right onto 26th Avenue.
 The western stops were eliminated, while the eastern stops were moved to the entrance of the transitway.
 Stops at the eastern end of the transitway at Commonwealth Avenue were not affected.

+Safety

+Following the opening of the Transitway in 1992, crash rates on Campus Connector buses increased dramatically.
+The Transitway opened with 7 at-grade intersections, of which only 2 were equipped with traffic signals to stop traffic.
+The remaining grade crossings were located at infrequently-used side streets, and were equipped only with stop signs.

+A 1996 study of Transitway stop-sign intersections found that 20% of the drivers of vehicles crossing the Transitway were not looking both ways, and 50% were not fully stopping.
+In response, the university added more signage to Transitway intersections, and installed warning devices that alerted cross traffic when a bus was due to approach the intersection.
+Additionally, sight lines were improved at the intersections by trimming brush and removing street parking.

+Despite these improvements, crashes continue to occur.
+In 2011, a truck failed to stop at a Transitway intersection, colliding with a bus and injuring 4 people.